pinting/oraculum/README.md

 ### 2nd - Just-in-time lattice generation using only `guidance-ai/derivre`

 Pure regex-based matching with derivative automata.
-Slow because of the exhaustive token matching (255k matches per step).
+252 µs build time for a small regular expression.
+Slow next token filtering because of the exhaustive token matching (255k matches per step).

 ### 3rd - Just-in-time lattice generation using `microsoft/toktrie` and `guidance-ai/derivre`

 Hybrid approach combining derivre and toktrie.
-261 µs build time and moderate efficiency through trie pruning (300-600 matches per step).
+411 µs trie building (one time for a given vocabulary), 260 µs build time for a single small regular expression.
+Moderate efficiency through trie pruning (300-600 matches per step).
 Its weakness is the still relatively high transition attempts compared to AOT-based methods.

 ### 4th - Ahead-of-time lattice building for regular expressions using `dottxt-ai/outlines-core`